esimov/triangle-app/README.md

 $ export PATH="$PATH:$GOPATH/bin"
 ```

-Then run the backend service.
+Then install the main application.

 ```bash
 $ go get github.com/esimov/triangle/
 ```

-A less cumbersome and more straightforward solution would be to have the image server installed on a remote host and communicate with via `http`.
-In a future release I will consider to use a free Go host provider or *if someone is willing to donate a cloud space, hosting Go*, I would be very thankful.

 ### Install & build the application
-If you do not want to build the application yourself you can jump straight to the [release](https://github.com/esimov/triangle-app/releases) page and download the distribution you wish.
-The three main OS are supported: **Windows**, **MacOS** and **Ubuntu**.
+If you do not want to build the application yourself you can jump straight to the [release](https://github.com/esimov/triangle-app/releases) page and download the distribution you wish: **Windows**, **MacOS** and **Ubuntu**.
 Otherwise, you can build the application yourself.
 Follow along.

 #### Install